 Our goal is to get any crisis or emergency under control as quickly and safely as possible so ISEP’s member institutions and ISEP students can resume normal operations.
 The overall approach will be to pursue the applicable recovery plan developed by the ISEP Crisis Communications team, working with our member institutions, global emergency consultants and local government officials as much as reasonably practical and warranted based on the circumstances.

-The following personnel serve as regular members of the ISEP Crisis Communication Team.
-Individuals listed also may serve dual roles as members of the Health and Safety Task Force charged with managing emergency activities affecting the ISEP membership and student body.
+The following personnel serve as regular members of the Health, Safety & Emergency Task Force charged with managing emergency activities affecting ISEP members and students.

 Depending on the nature and scope of the crisis or emergency, effective communication will depend on access to immediate and accurate logistical and other information about the crisis or emergency, and the support services available to students, members and staff.